alfodefalco/dPCP/README.md

----
-title: 'Digital PCR Cluster Predictor: a universal R-package and shiny app for the automated analysis of multiplex digital PCR data'
+# Digital PCR Cluster Predictor: a universal R-package and shiny app for the automated analysis of multiplex digital PCR data
----

 ## Introduction
 Digital polymerase chain reaction (dPCR) is a PCR-based technology that enables